 Watchful eyes over our planet

-System Earth is a reaction vessel full of poorly understood processes.
-Everything seems to point to the fact that the climate is changing.
-It is known that trace gases like carbon dioxide and methane in the atmosphere are contributing to the enhanced greenhouse effect.
-Yet where do they come from?
-And where are they going to?
+The Earth’s climate is changing because of man-made greenhouse gas emissions.
+Carbon dioxide and methane are the two main contributors to the enhanced greenhouse effect.
+Where are those gases emitted?
+Where do they go from there?
 How will these processes of emission and absorption be influenced in a changing climate?
 What is the role of various types of aerosols?
-We try to answer these scientific questions and address public concerns such as air pollution.
+We try to answer these scientific questions and address public health concerns such as air pollution.

 So research of the Earth’s atmosphere is vitally important for society.
 As watchful eyes over the earth, Earth observation satellites provide detailed information from which scientists deduce the global distribution of sources and sinks of greenhouse and air-polluting gases.
 With the Dutch/ESA TROPOMI instrument on board the Sentinel-5 Precursor mission we have one of the most advanced space instruments for atmospheric composition measurements at our disposal.